Geometry of Associated Quantum Vector Bundles and the Quantum Gauge Group: Examples

-In Differential Geometry, the Hopf fibration is one of the most basic and well–established examples of principal bundles.
-We will use the {\it quantum version} of this bundle to illustrate our theory.
+The homogeneous qpb for the $\ast$--Hopf algebra epimorphism given by is called the $q$--Dirac monopole bundle or the quantum Hopf fibration \cite{micho2,sald3}.
+In differential geometry, the Hopf fibration is one of the most basic and well–established examples of principal bundles.
+We will use the {\it non--commutative geometrical} version of this bundle to illustrate our theory.

-Let us consider the quantum bundle and its differential calculus showed on \cite{sald3}.
-Like the reader can verify on \cite{sald3}, this quantum bundle satisfy the assumptions of the Remark \ref{rema}, where the elements $\{x^\alpha_{k+1\,1}\}^n_{k=0}$ correspond to the first column of the representation matrix for spin $l=n/2$ and since this matrix is hermitian we explicitly have that $\varrho^\alpha(\mathbbm{1})=\varrho^\alpha(\mathbbm{1})^\dagger$ (see Remark \ref{rema0}) and hence the canonical hermitian structure is non--singular \cite{lan}.
+It is well--known that any complete set of mutually non--equivalent irreducible $\mathcal{H}$-- corepresentations $\T'$ is in bijection with $\Z$.
+In addition, for every $n$ $\in$ $\Z$, the corresponding corepresentation is $1$--dimensional.
+Then, for $n$ $\in$ $\N_0=\N\cup \{0\}$ and according to the previous proposition, the elements $\{x^V_{i+1\,1}\}^{n}_{i=0}$ are exactly the first column of the corepresentation matrix of $P$ for spin $l=n/2$ \cite{sald3,su(2)}.
+On the other hand, for $n< 0$, the elements $\{x^{V}_{i+1\,1}\}^{|n|}_{i=0}$ given in Proposition (\ref{homo}), without assuming $s=1$, are exactly the last column of the corepresentation matrix of $P$ for spin $l=|n|/2$ \cite{sald3,su(2)}.

-Since the quantum Hopf fibration has $U(1)$ as structure group, we can consider $\Z$ as $\T$ again.
-Now let us take the canonical qpc $\omega^\c$ (the {\it quantum} version of the principal connection on the Hopf fibration associated to the Levi--Civitta connection) \cite{sald3} and we can compute its induced qlc.
-For example, taking $n$ $\in$ $\N$, for $T$ $\in$ $\Mor(n,{_{GM}}\Phi)$ such that $T(1)=\alpha^n$, we have
+To obtain a differential calculus on $\zeta$, let us consider the Woronowicz $3D$ $\ast$--FODC $(\Psi,d)$ of $P$ \cite{woro2}.
+This $\ast$--FODC is left covariant (see equation (\ref{2.f9.2})) and it is defined by the right $P$--ideal $\mathcal{R} \subseteq \Ker(\epsilon)$ generated by The $\C$--vector space is $3$--dimensional, is a linear basis of ${_\inv}\Psi$ and it is also a left $P$--basis of $\Psi$ (\cite{stheve}), where is the quantum germs map of $(\Psi,d)$ (see equation (\ref{2.f14})) \cite{woro2,stheve}.
+In this way, the universal differential envelope $\ast$--calculus of $(\Psi,d)$ will be the space of quantum differential forms of $P$.